bernardpark/pcf-aws-scripts/README.md

-# Setting up PCF Reference Architecture on AWS using CLI
+# Setting up PCF (PAS) Reference Architecture on AWS using CLI

 This repository contains a rudimentary shell script to implement PCF on AWS Reference Architecture, as well as tearing it down.
 It is not meant for production use, but rather a learning experience.